A Big Tent Political Network for Centrists & Moderates

-Uniters.org is a hybrid of a political blog and future activism network for political moderates and centrist independents.
-We’ll release some full length original blog posts, in the main featured column, but also welcome members of our community to post in the community section – some of which will be promoted to the front page and shared across our large, and growing, social media footprint.
+As for the blog, where we’ll aim to inform and give voice to the underrepresented views of centrists, we’ll release both original blog posts ourselves, as well as welcome members to post in the community section – some of which will be promoted to the front page and shared across our large, and growing, social media footprint.

 As we grow, and begin to raise small dollar donations from our followers, our goal is to grow from being a simple community blog for centrists and moderates, to a full-fledged information hub on all things related to centrist politics – policy ideas, a wiki, profiles of centrist organizations and links to content of interest for moderate / centrist and independent readers.